 CAD market leader (AutoCAD) works and access training materials

 on the Internet before putting any money down.
-An example is
+There are many

-called GardenCAD, which although it is focused on the needs of
+called gCADPlus, which although it is focused on the needs of

 landscape architects, it can be used to make CAD drawings in any

-to get a copy of GardenCAD.
-GardenCAD, it is
+to get a copy of gCADPlus.
+The software and interface is

-functionally similar to AutoCAD and IntelliCAD (the commands and
+functionally similar to AutoCAD, DraftSight and IntelliCAD the

-method of operation are almost identical) and it can be used in any
+method of operation in all four software tools mentioned are almost identical) can be used in any

-GardenCAD works on Intel based Macintosh computers using the
+Note that gCADPlus works on Intel based Macintosh computers using the CrossOver plugin

-The CAD designs shown below were produced using GardenCAD.
+The CAD designs shown below were produced using gCADPlus.

 design plan produced using GardenCAD.